8e7an/dotvim/NOTES.md

 `:set spell!` *`<leader>S`*

-`z=` Give spelling suggestions for word under cursor `]s` Move cursor to next mispelt word
+`z=` Give spelling suggestions for word under cursor

+`]s` Move cursor to next mispelt word

 `[s` Move cursor to previous misspelt word

-Opening files and effecting files with vim at the command line
+Opening files and effecting files with vim at the command line.

 Open a file at particular location/line number - Jump to particular line number from a shell prompt, enter:

 `vi +linenumber file.c`

 `vi +300 initlib.c`

  Jump to particular line that starts with a search term: